6 Ways Payroll Data Beats Banking Data When It Comes to Underwriting Risk Management

 Your vetting process is only as good as the data that informs it.
 And with potentially millions of dollars on the line, you want the best information possible.

 Back in the day, that meant looking at borrowers' credit score and basic personal identifying information.
 Then, with the open banking revolution, lenders turned toward cash flow-based underwriting.
-But both have serious limitations when it comes to data fidelity.
+But both underwriting models have serious limitations when it comes to data fidelity.

 That’s why innovative lenders are turning to the next underwriting frontier: real-time employment and income data (aka, payroll data).